Parental leave

 To remain in pay status, you must do one of the following:

-- Use at least eight hours of accrued time off (sick, vacation, discretionary, or compensatory time off; holiday credit; personal holiday; or shared leave) per month to maintain benefits.
+• Use at least eight hours of accrued time off (sick, vacation, discretionary, or compensatory time off; holiday credit; personal holiday; or shared leave) per month to maintain benefits.
 This is known as “interspersing.”
 You are allowed to intersperse while you are on approved disability or parental leave.
-Employees are encouraged to apply paid time off on the first work day of the month in order to continue benefits for that month.
+Employees covered by a collective bargaining agreement may be required to apply paid time off on the first work day of the month in order to continue benefits for that month; otherwise, employees are encouraged to apply paid time off on the first work day of the month.

-Interspersing will not extend the length of your disability leave beyond the limits listed above under “disability leave allowance.”
+Interspersing will not extend the length of your parental leave beyond the limited listed above under Length of leave.

 If you are absent an entire calendar month without being in pay status, you will need to self-pay (in other words, pay both your and the University’s portion) to keep your health insurance coverage.